How I license my code

 Details

 I won’t require your email introduction as a mechanical precondition of downloading my software.
 Put another way: you’ll still be able to download copies using normal (including automated) methods, without jumping through any hoops.
-Drop me a line within a reasonable timeframe of starting or releasing your project, and you’ll be good.
+Drop me a line within a reasonable timeframe of starting your project, and you’ll be good.
 But remember, until you have done so, you don’t have a license.

 Is it still “open source”?